vebnz/oddit/README.md

 Oddit is built on the Python Django framework (1.8).

-Packages are required, please see requirements.txt
+Packages are required, please see requirements.txt:

+ - cd to the directory where requirements.txt is located.
+ - activate your virtualenv.
+ - run: pip install -r requirements.txt in your shell.

 There's not really much to making this work, it's all very simple-like.
 If you do end up fiddling with this code remember parts of it were created 5 years ago.